Code52/code52.github.com/_posts/2012-02-07-metro-dot-css.md

 ## metro.css - using Bootstrap

-Twitter just unveiled [Bootstrap](http://twitter.github.com/bootstrap/) V2 - a lean template for getting a website started with grid layout, responsive design, cross-platform support and a bunch of other bells and whistles.
+Twitter just unveiled [Bootstrap](http://twitter.github.com/bootstrap/) V2.
+Bootstrap is a lean CSS/JS template for getting a website up and running with grid layout, responsive design, cross-platform support and a bunch of other bells and whistles.

 We want to see something similar for helping people build Metro-style applications.